muskanjain435/_SCM_CARD_GAME/README.md

 #### PROJECT DESCRIPTION
 - HTML : HTML (Hypertext Markup Language) is used to structure the content of the game , defining the layout of elements such as buttons, forms, and text.
 - CSS : CSS (Cascading Style Sheets) is used to style the HTML elements, defining their appearance, colors, fonts, and layout to create a visually appealing user interface.
-- JavaScript : JavaScript is used to add interactivity and functionality to the project
+- JavaScript : JavaScript is used to add interactivity to the game.
+It handles the game logic, such as shuffling the cards, tracking the moves, and checking for matches.
 <div>
 <div class="inline-block">
 <img src="https://upload.wikimedia.org/wikipedia/commons/6/61/HTML5_logo_and_wordmark.svg" width="45" height="45"/>